michaelkinnas/Reducing-Inference-Energy-Consumption-Using-Two-Complementary-CNNs/README.md

 python3 threshold.py --model1 resnet20 --model2 mobilenetv2_x0_5 --filepath "<path to dataset root>" -t
 ```

-#### NOTE: If using Intel of FashionMNIST datasets you must provide the weights .pth file for each model that is trained on this dataset.
+#### NOTICE: If using Intel of FashionMNIST datasets you must provide the weights .pth file for each model that is trained on this dataset.
 By default the pretrained model weights are for the CIFAR-10 dataset.
+You can download the .tar.gz files containing all the pretrained weights for Intel [here](https://drive.google.com/file/d/1ldod2qrkYISxyIBjA7Rl873aRgdGQnH2/view?usp=drive_link) and for FashionMNIST [here](https://drive.google.com/file/d/1C0cri5ek32RsIujW5GZoWxrcg1pgBWUc/view?usp=drive_link).
+You can unzip the .tar.gz files and point to the corresponding CIFAR-10 model you are using.

 ## Script 3: Main methodology implementation of two complementary CNNs